-Kangana Ranaut: ‘I Should Be Admired For Taking Over As Manikarnika Director But I Received Brickbat
+Kangana Ranaut: I Should Be Admired For Taking Over As Manikarnika Director But I Received Brickbats

-Kangana Ranaut debuted as a director with Manikarnika, but her debut was marred by controversy.
+Kangana Ranaut debuted as a director with Manikarnika: The Queen Of Jhansi, but her debut was marred by controversy.
 South Indian director Krish was directing the movie earlier, but due to creative differences with Kangana, he stepped down while the film was still on floors.
 He was not given any credits as director, and the incident turned into a full blown public spat between Krish and Kangana, with the latter taking over as director.

 Kangana says that she was surprised with the kind of reaction she got from people for her move, which she thinks was admirable.